- To educate young people about the causes and consequences of racism and to explore the various forms racism can take.

 As our workshops involve participation and discussion we prefer to work with individual classes and visit a school for a whole day; however we are happy to speak at a whole school assembly in addition to this if appropriate.

 If your school is in a local authority area which doesn’t fund our service, a quote can be sent to you by completing our online booking form with your requirements.
-Charges are inclusive of travel and any accommodation needs.
 The school will receive:

 - Show Racism the Red Card workshops